boucadair/rfc3535-20years-later/draft-ietf-nmop-rfc3535-20years-later.md

 : The target application/applicability of a network management approach should be documented (e.g., edit profile documents that outline a set of recommendations for core/key features, along with appropriate justifications, will help foster more implementations that meet operators’ needs).
 This also covers security management aspects of network management.
 Additionaly, consider independent compliance suites to validate functions/features/etc.

 OPS-REQ-ARCH:
-: Need to promote more arch and framework documents to exemplify the intended use.
+: Need to promote more architecture and framework documents to exemplify the intended use.

 > Examples of such profile documents are the various RFCs that were published by the Behavior Engineering for Hindrance Avoidance (behave) WG {{?BCP127}}.
 > Another approach could be to consider a model similar to the "Roadmap for Transmission Control Protocol (TCP) Specification Documents" {{?RFC7414}}.